rycolab/website/content/classes/intro-nlp-f25/main.md

 If you feel like you would benefit from any other channel, feel free to suggest it to the teaching team!

+#### Reporting Errata
+Please report any errata in this <a href="https://docs.google.com/document/d/1WmS0JT8VB1UxTiKrg8A3dpsXaHDElgR-WQTV3Obz9mA/edit?usp=sharing">document</a>.
+Such errata can be, e.g., typos, conceptual mistakes, unclear points, found in the lecture slides, assignments, tutorials or course notes.
+Every contribution is very welcome and will help us improve the teaching materials!

 ### Course Notes
 We are currently working on turning out class content into a book!
 The current draft of the book, i.e., the course notes, can be found [here](https://drive.google.com/file/d/1JX7NpwVyh4IJYjpbUTZ_EuK0iv_HyXSj/view?usp=sharing).
-Please report all errata to the teaching staff; we created an [errata channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FEJRBjn) in RocketChat.

 Other useful literature: